jaderfv/Product-Management/README.md

 # ProductManagement
  Product and Supplier registration in PHP using Yii2 framework and Docker Server

- Part 1 - If you are installing e configuring the Yii2 without make a clone of Project, START HERE, else GO to PART 2.
+ Part 1 - If you are installing and configuring the Yii2 without make a clone of Project, START HERE, else GO to PART 2.

  Download and install Docker.